Zyleaf/Tenmokenshi/README.md

 ## A multi-purpose Discord bot!
 ## I will be rewriting this project with Mongo as the DB!

+This bot will no longer be maintained.
+The new repo is https://github.com/Zyleaf/Tenmokenshi-Rewrite

 ![Tenmokenshi Logo](https://i.ibb.co/RCCRCB1/Tenmokenshi-Logo.png)

 # Get started!